 Deep-Sea Reading: Our Favorite Picture Books about the Ocean

-Over the past year, I’ve been binge reading ocean-themed picture books.
-There are so many fascinating animals and ecosystem to learn about—after a year of reading about them, I still feel that we're just skimming the surface.
-This week, though, I finally organized a list with some recommendations.
+We love reading ocean-themed picture books.
+There are so many fascinating animals and ecosystem to learn about—after all this time and dozens of books, I still feel that we're just skimming the surface.
+We have some favorite picture books, though.

-- I’ll Follow the Moon, by Stephanie Lisa Tara, illustrated by Lee Edward Fodi—a lovely picture book about a baby turtle hatching and finding his way back to the sea.
+- I’ll Follow the Moon, by Stephanie Lisa Tara, illustrated by Lee Edward Fodi—this is a lovely picture book about a baby turtle hatching and finding his way back to the sea.

 - Octopuses: One to Ten, by Ellen Jackson—a cool counting story with tons of extra information about octopuses.